Last Updated on October 8, 2022 by Rebecca Lake

 - Custodial accounts.
 Custodial accounts allow parents to save money on behalf of minor children.
 If you’re interested in saving money for college, for example, you could open a CIT Bank custodial account for your child.

-Does CIT Bank Offer Checking Accounts?
+Does CIT Bank offer checking accounts?

-Yes, CIT Bank offers an eChecking account.
+As mentioned, CIT Bank offers an eChecking account.
 This is an interest-bearing checking account that offers tiered rates, based on your balance.

 - Competitive APY on all balances